rancorm/git-questions/README.md

 ### Shallow clone a specific branch

-Perform a shallow clone when
+Perform the same shallow only on a specific branch.

 ```sh
 git clone --depth=1 --single-branch --branch=$GQ_BRANCH $GQ_URL